A topical post based on recent experience, unfortunately.

 Step 2: Schedule an appointment with your primary care doctor or dermatologist.
 Mild cases of poison ivy may be treated at home with cold compresses, astringents, non-prescription antihistamine medication to reduce itching, and calamine lotion.
 Moderate to severe cases, if your at-home protocol does not help, should be handled by a physician.
 If you have inhaled urushiol by burning poison oak, if it has come into contact with highly sensitive areas or inside your mouth, or if the rash is spreading into your eyes or genital areas, seek medical attention immediately.

 Medical treatments for more serious cases can include stronger antihistamines, topical corticosteroids, and even oral corticosteroids.
-But steroids can have adverse effects (http://www NULL.ncbi NULL.nlm NULL.nih NULL.gov/pubmed/17867724) so it’s important to use them only under the close supervision of your doctor, and only if absolutely necessary.
+But steroids can have adverse effects so it's important to use them only under the close supervision of your doctor, and only if absolutely necessary.

 Rhus dermatitis, even with medical treatment, often lasts longer than one would like.
 Having a doctor on your team will help you determine if things are improving at a normal rate, or if additional actions or stronger treatments need to be employed.
 Most importantly: do not panic.